aragonzkresearch/leagueofidentity/README.md

 Unfortunately, `DICs` do not usually contain info like the Town of residency of the citizen.
 However, a `DIC` does often store another certificate signed with the citizen's certificate that in turn does contain additional information like the town, street, etc. of residency of the citizen.
 Therefore, it should be possible to extend the current demo to have the user to send this additional certificate in order to get a token corresponding e.g. to a given town.

+### Smart contracts
+See [here](https://github.com/vincenzoiovino/LoI.SmartContracts) for examples of smart contracts using LoI.

 ## TODOs
 * As explained [here](https://hackmd.io/noiVZo2dTJ6Wiejt2IJvMg?view#Threshold-security-even-against-providers) one can define a token based on e.g. the intersection of Google and Facebook providers.
 In this way, Google or Facebook alone could not compute tokens on behalf of users.
 It would be a nice feature to be added.